What Is the Average Mesothelioma Settlement Time Frame?

-The number of manufacturers named in your lawsuit also can affect a mesothelioma settlement time frame.
+The number of manufacturers named in your case also can impact a mesothelioma lawsuit timeline.

-The more manufacturers named in the lawsuit, the more likely that one (or more) of them will want to settle the case sooner rather than later.
-This means you may be able to access compensation faster.
+The more manufacturers named in the lawsuit, the more likely it is that one or more of them will want to settle the case sooner rather than later.
+This means you may be able to get an asbestos claim payout quicker.

 Motions and Trials

-In rare cases, a settlement cannot be reached, meaning the lawsuit must be resolved either through a motion or a trial.
-Both of these issues can extend mesothelioma settlement time frames.
+In rare cases when a settlement cannot be reached, the lawsuit must be resolved through a motion or a trial.
+Both of these can extend the mesothelioma lawsuit timeline.

-These lawyers can negotiate timely settlement payouts that can keep your family financially secure — now and for years to come.
+Mesothelioma lawyers can often negotiate a timely asbestos claim payout so you can afford medical treatment and keep your family financially secure for years to come.